 Oysters and Seafood: Buy only fresh seafood that is refrigerated or properly iced.
 People with liver disorders or weakened immune systems have an increased risk of becoming ill if they consume raw oysters or shellfish.

-Mail order food gifts: Consumers should be careful with mail-order food gifts such as meat, poultry, fish and other perishables like cheese, fruit, and cheesecake.
+Mail-order food gifts: Consumers should be careful with mail-order food gifts such as meat, poultry, fish and other perishables such as cheese, fruit, and cheesecake.
 The gift giver should alert the recipient to the pending arrival of the food gift; the recipient should open the package immediately to make sure that, if it is labeled "keep refrigerated," the food arrives in a chilled state.